mirandaholmes/AlmostRigidity/README.md

 * tols = maximum singular value for constructing almost-flex-space and almost-stress space
 * plotting options -- see options in code.

+Warning -- there is no error checking or input checking in this code.

 I am always interested in learning about applications of this code.
 If you use it, please don't hesitate to write with comments / questions / bugs / etc (mch328@nyu.edu).
 If you use this code to help with a publication, please cite the paper it is based on: